-At the core of Le Musee is its founder, Beverly McKenna.
-I spoke with McKenna to find out more about Le Musee — we chatted in a secluded spot upstairs overlooking tree-lined Esplanade Avenue.
+At the core of Le Musée is its founder, Beverly McKenna.
+I spoke with McKenna to find out more about Le Musée, chatting in a secluded spot upstairs overlooking the beautiful, tree-lined Esplanade Avenue.
 She spoke with passion and appreciation without ever taking away the primary focus: free people of color.

 “After returning from [Hurricane Katrina in 2005] to learn that all of the items were intact, we took it as a sign that we were supposed to now share the collection to public, tourists, to the people of New Orleans.
 You know, history passes, and generations change; people lose knowledge or lose connection with their past and their ancestral contributions.
 So, we happened to own this house, an 1859 vintage Greek Revival Residence.
 We owned but it was in a sad state of disrepair.
 After Katrina, a light bulb went off to put the collection here.
 It’s said to be the only institution of its kind in the country.
 It’s a house museum dedicated to telling the story of the free people of color—exclusively.”

 “During our travels, going to auctions then as you start collecting, you build a name in the field whether you deal with antiques, or whatever it may be.
 There is a circle of people [who] will bring things to you because they say to them, ‘This belongs here.’